-Rent income from investment properties recognized by the Group amounted to P 7.8 million, P0.6 million and P8.09 million, in 2022, 2021 and 2020, respectively (see Notes 21 and 27).
+Rent income from investment properties recognized by the Group amounted to P6.7 million P 7.8 million and P0.6 million, in 2023, 2022 and 2021, respectively (see Notes 21 and 27).

-Operating expenses directly related to investment properties recognized as part of Security, managerial and janitorial, Communication, light and water, and Transportation and travel totaling P0.4 million P0.01 million and P 0.9 million in 2022, 2021 and 2020, respectively (see Note 23).
+Operating expenses directly related to investment properties recognized as part of Security, managerial and janitorial, Communication, light and water, and Transportation and travel totaling P0.05 million, P0.4 million and P0.01 million in 2023, 2022 and 2021, respectively (see Note 23).

-A portion of the group's investment property land was reclassified to inventory following the changes on where it was originally intended for the construction of a mall.
+In 2022, a portion of the group's investment property land was reclassified to inventory following the changes on where it was originally intended for the construction of a mall.
 The land was now part of the inventory where condominiums were built and are now available for sale (Note 9).